-Daylight – washing walls with light – by way of a strip skylight down one side and a rear glazed wall.
+We washed walls with light, by a strip skylight down one side and a rear glazed wall.
 A light space, particularly when walls are washed with light, gives a greater sense of space.

-No dividing walls – the bathroom is concealed behind a joinery unit that ‘floats’ clear of the external walls, and the laundry is concealed in a side-board joinery unit to the dining space.
-Rooms – dining and living – are instead defined by a change of level, and floor finish.
+There are no dividing walls.
+The bathroom is concealed behind a joinery unit that ‘floats’ clear of the external walls, and the laundry is concealed in a side-board joinery unit to the dining space.
+Rooms, dining and living, are instead defined by a change of level, and floor finish.

 indesign Vol 22 2005